-'Working together so that everyone may flourish’
+'Working together so all may flourish’

-From this foundation come our core Christian values – truthfulness, friendship, forgiveness, perseverance, wisdom and courage.
+From this foundation come our core Christian values – Truthfulness, Friendship, Forgiveness, Perseverance, Wisdom and Courage.
 In whatever learning, lesson or activity in which the children are engaged, we endeavour to promote these key values.

 Our vision, ethos and values are the starting blocks from which we develop and deliver our curriculum.